|

 Gasteria bicolor (Lawyer's Tongue) - This native to the Southern Cape Province of South Africa has fleshy 6-8 inch long by 1 inch wide rough, pointed tongue-like foliage.
 The peculiar leaves are dark green spotted with small white dots and the tips of the leaves are a rosy color.
 These leaves grow out of the center of the plant and with maturity they recurve to the ground.
 Pink flowers that bulge down towards their middle, looking a bit like a Buddha's belly, rise well above the foliage on a branched inflorescence in the summer.
 It makes offsets freely.
 Does best in full coastal sun or light shade.
 Plants in shade have longer leaves and rarely have a red tinge in the foliage.
 Irrigate sparingly.
 Also a great potted plant.
 It is hardy to about 20 degrees F.

-This information about Gasteria bicolor displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Gasteria bicolor that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |